JanviChawla/janvichawla.github.io/content/thoughts/contracts.md

 > What cards do you think you were dealt?

 We physically arranged ourselves along a spectrum of 1 to 10 in the room, representing our perceived starting points.
 One student, a clear 10, had grown up with an inheritance, on a country club, seemingly without any external obstacles.
-At the opposite end, a 1 described a childhood with seven siblings and an addicted mother, resorting to eating lipstick tubes to quell hunger.
+At the opposite end, a 1 described a childhood with seven siblings and an addicted mother, resorting to eating lipstick tubes to satiate her hunger.
 I placed myself somewhere in the middle, a 5.

-The follow-up question was even more insightful:
+The follow-up question was unexpected but even more insightful:

 > How do you think you did with the cards you were dealt?

 The shift in the room was palpable.
-The student who started at a 1 had moved to a 10 – now a Rhodes Scholar attending top universities on full scholarships.
+The student who started at a 1 had moved to a 10, now a Rhodes Scholar attending top universities on full scholarships.
 It was a powerful testament to maximizing opportunity.
 Conversely, the 10 had perhaps slid down the scale – had he truly made the most of the immense advantages he was given?
-I personally adjusted my own assessment to a 6 or 7.
-I felt I'd played my hand reasonably well, though perhaps not to its absolute full potential.
+I personally adjusted my own assessment to a 6 or 7; I felt I'd played my hand reasonably well, though perhaps not to its absolute full potential.

 ---